 DOCUMENTS TO BE MAINTAINED IN RELOCATION FILES.
-A SEPARATE FILE SHOULD BE ESTABLISHED FOR EACH HOUSEHOLD OR BUSINESS DISPLACED WITH COPIES MADE AND SENT IN TO DED FOR THE PERMANENT FILE
+A SEPARATE FILE SHOULD BE ESTABLISHED FOR EACH HOUSEHOLD OR BUSINESS DISPLACED.

-1. Fully Completed Case Record Form.
-2. Copy of Notice of Relocation Eligibility-Relocation Brochure 3.
-Evidence of Referrals to Suitable Replacement Housing or Business Locations.
-4. Copy of 90-Day Notice and Evidence of Receipt.
-5. Copy of 30-Day Notice and Evidence of Receipt, if applicable.
-6. Record of Inspection of Replacement Dwelling and Referral Units.
-7. Copy of each Relocation Claim Form and Supporting Documentation.
-8. Evidence of Verification of Claim and Receipt of Payment.
-9. Appeal, if filed, and disposition.
-10. Copies of Correspondence.
-11. Other Data: Specify: If acquisition is voluntary, notice is sent to seller to inform them URA is not triggered, the seller is not eligible for relocation benefits, and the fair market price of the property.
+- □ 1.
+Fully Completed Case Record Form. - □ 2.
+Copy of Notice of Relocation Eligibility. - Bereicher Steinen Steinen - □ 4.
+Copy of 90-Day Notice and Evidence of Receipt. - 5.
+Copy of 30-Day Notice and Evidence of Receipt, if applicable. - 6.
+Record of Inspection of Replacement Dwelling and Referral Units. - 7.
+Copy of each Relocation Claim Form and Supporting Documentation. - 8.
+Evidence of Verification of Claim and Receipt of Payment. - □ 9.
+Appeal, if filed, and disposition. - □ 10.
+Copies of Correspondence. - $\square$ 11.
+Other Data:

+Specify:

 12. If Relocation is not completed within six months following acquisition of property, explanation of delay and plan for timely completion.